crate/services-docs/docs/howtos/delete-cluster.rst

 ===============

-If you have followed the steps of our :ref:`tutorial on how to set up a cluster from scratch via Microsoft Azure <cloud-tutorials:signup-azure-to-cluster>`, you should have one running.
+If you have followed the steps of our :ref:`tutorial on how to set up a cluster from scratch via Microsoft Azure <signup-azure-to-cluster>`, you should have one running.
 If you created your CrateDB Cloud cluster via the Microsoft Azure offering, you have two different ways to delete a cluster once it has been created.
 The first is through the CrateDB Cloud